ForSetGeorgia/Georgian-Election-Protocols/README.md

     * if is local majoritarian, then the major id should be inserted between the district and party

 ## Sending data to the Georgia Election Data site
-The admin section has a section called `Election Data Migration` that allows an admin to load the latest data from an election into the election data site.
+An admin can send data from the protocols app to the Georgia Election Data app on the `Election Data Migration` admin page.

+Creating a migration will cause the latest data to be downloaded to a csv file.
+The url to this file is then sent to the Georgia Election Data site which then downloads the file and imports the data.

 The protocol site keeps records of all data that is migrated to the election data site and uses this info to show how many new data records will be added to the election site if a migration is started.

 ## Redownload Protocols
 An admin can trigger a protocol to be re-downloaded by using the `redownload protocol` admin form.
 When this happens, any data already entered for this protocol will be marked as invalid, the protocol will downloaded again, and the data ill have to be re-entered.